 The first is to ensure users can easily request access to their data.
 According to the law, there should be at least two ways — one being a toll-free telephone number.

 Customers should be granted access to their personal information within 45 days of requesting it.
 Unless the data is needed to track illegal activity, the business should be ready to delete upon the user’s request.
 If deletion impedes free speech, the data may not be deleted.

-Businesses that sell personal information will have to warn their visitors about it and provide a conspicuous link labelled “Do Not Sell My Personal Information” to allow them to opt-out.
+Businesses that sell personal information will have to warn their visitors about it and provide a conspicuous link labeled “Do Not Sell My Personal Information” to allow them to opt-out.